 - Fading into the Next Song: The reverb of "Happy Ending" fading into the crackle of "Call It Fate, Call It Karma".
 (Comedown Machine)

 - Five-Man Band:

 - Garage Rock: Is This It and Room on Fire were easily two of the biggest albums to come out of the garage-rock revival.

-- Gratuitous Panning: Done to an extent, predominantly with Nick Valensi's guitar mixed in the right channel, and Albert Hammond, Jr.'s in the left, although
+- Gratuitous Panning: Done to an extent, predominantly with Nick Valensi's guitar mixed in the right channel, and Albert Hammond, Jr.'s in the left, although occasionally this is inverted.

 - Intercourse with You: "Alone, Together" drops not-so-subtle hints of this.

 - Long Runner Lineup: The band was formed by Julian Casablancas, Fabrizio Moretti, and Nick Valensi in 1998.
 Nikolai Fraiture was then added on bass, and lastly joined Albert Hammond, Jr. as a second guitarist in 1999.
 The lineup hasn't changed since.